 Jaime Windeler, Associate Dean of Undergraduate Programs and Student Experience;

-Sandra English, Assistant Dean of Career Services
+Michael Nuttle, Director of Co-op and Career Development

 Definition of Cooperative Education

 University of Cincinnati Definition of Cooperative Education (Co-op):

 Cooperative Education experiences are career-oriented, transcripted, and compensated.
 They require academic preparation, mentorship and assessment, and guided student reflection that integrates the experience to student learning goals and their academic curriculum.